IAE Universidad Austral: Facilities

 IAE's campus stands on 20 of the 237 acre in the Universidad Austral Campus.
 It is located a few yards from the 8 National Highway.
-The four buildings have a total area of 242.196 sqft..
+The four buildings have a total area of 26.9107 sqyd.

 The Campus includes the University Hospital, inaugurated in March 2000.
 It also houses the nine other faculties, institutes and schools of the University.